Skip to Content

 Do I have to use unwaxed lemons?

 No, not at all.
-The wax used on citrus fruit is a food safe product and can be eaten.
+The wax used on citrus fruit is a food-safe product and can be eaten.

-I personally prefer not to and if I only have waxed lemons I scrub them in hot water to get rid of some wax.
+I personally prefer not to, and if I only have waxed lemons, I scrub them in hot water to get rid of some wax.

 What cooking method is best?

 Now that is a question and a half!
-For flavour I prefer cooking these wings on the BBQ, the smokiness is pure genius.
+For flavour, I prefer cooking these wings on the BBQ; the smokiness is pure genius.

-But I’m not one who advocates firing up the BBQ in all weathers.
-As a result, we have a toss up between the air fryer and the oven.
+But I'm not one who advocates firing up the BBQ in all weathers.
+As a result, we have a toss-up between the air fryer and the oven.

-So having said all of that, baked lemon pepper wings are the way that I usually go.
-Although the main reason for this is logistics!
+The air fryer results are marginally better.
+Vaving said all of that, baked lemon pepper wings are the way that I usually go.

 Close up crispy lemon pepper chicken wings served with a green salad.